pacocoursey/cmdk/ARCHITECTURE.md

 </>
 ```

 Compound components are natural and easy to write.
-A few months after exploring this approach, we were pleased to see [Radix UI](https://www.radix-ui.com) released using this exact approach of component structure – setting the standard for ease of use and composability.
+A few months after exploring this library, we were pleased to see [Radix UI](https://www.radix-ui.com) released using this exact approach of component structure – setting the standard for ease of use and composability.

 However, for a combobox, it is a terrible, terrible constraint that we've spent 2 years fighting.